 - add a few to your favorite salads, yogurt, or even cereal bowls for an extra crunch!

-This holiday baking marathon of mine always begins with biscotti that freeze well (like these Almond Biscotti) and special treats… just like these Oven Roasted Sugar Almonds.
+This holiday baking marathon of mine always begins with biscotti that freeze well and special treats… just like these sugar roasted almonds.

 Oven Roasted Sugar Almonds

 - 1 tablespoon vanilla extract

 - 2 teaspoons ground cinnamon

 - 1½ teaspoons salt

 - 6 cups raw almonds with the skin